 Commercial building operators wanting to get ahead of escalating demand charges, energy costs, and electrification mandates should contact us to get on the waiting list for this or other pilots.

 To get started, we collected data with our K12 pilot sites to create our MPC model, including manual inputs, equipment output data, and other automated sources of information (e.g., weather feeds).
 Our next objective was to determine how this data affects the MPC model used for the controls.
 This helped us understand which of the many inputs are essential for the quick and accurate operation of the model, which could be eliminated, and which alternatives could save time and cost without impacting accuracy.

-CEL extensively A/B tests methods, workflows, and user expereince with our pilot partners, customers and end-users - nearly all of whom have different underlying systems - from a handful of BAS platforms across their portfolio to simple programmable thermostats.
+CEL extensively A/B tests methods, workflows, and user experience with our pilot partners, customers, and end-users - nearly all of whom have different underlying systems - from a handful of BAS platforms across their portfolio to simple programmable thermostats.
 As a result, our unique automation and calibration mechanisms have wide applicability to other commercial buildings.
-Our interfaces and workflows feed an MPC-driven smart building automation system in a way that’s computationally efficient without requiring modeling expertise to collect data, set up and calibrate.
-Our solution significantly reduces the efforts of building administrators from tens of thousands of dollars and weeks of effort to a few hours or days.
+Our interfaces and workflows feed an MPC-driven smart building automation system in a way that’s computationally efficient without requiring modeling expertise to collect data, set up, and calibrate.
+CEL's Easy Does It™ significantly reduces the efforts of building administrators from tens of thousands of dollars and weeks of effort to a few hours or days.
 This saves money, but just as importantly it saves time and effort compared to standard MPC setup and calibration.
 Once installed, a single MPC can optimize for multiple objectives such as: 5-25% energy savings; 20-40% peak demand reduction; GHG emissions reductions; increased consumption of local or grid renewable energy.

 Read an article in Utility Dive about the increasing role of utility rate designs in the energy transition.